CritFailMods/Icarus-Mods/README.md

 **CRAFTING: (included with FHComplete and FHCraft)**
 * Lantern and Biofuel Lamp - now require fuel to craft, but come fully filled with fuel (50% of a full tank to craft, but 100% full result)
-* Bulk crafting recipes added for numerous high-use items (ammunition, epoxy, resin, pastes, etc.)
+* High-use item recipes changed to craft in x5 quantities (arrows, epoxy, concrete, etc.)
+* All meats given a bulk recipe of x5 added to Potbelly Stove and Kitchen Stove
 * Sticks from Wood recipe added to Mortar and Material Processor
-* Electronics now cheaper to craft and can be crafted in x1/x10 quantities
-* Concrete Mix craftable in x1/x10 quantities
+* Electronics recipe changed to x5, and a x10 recipe added at a 10% discount
 * Fuel can cost reduced from 25 ingots to 10
-* Rope recipe added to Textiles Bench using Fur
-* Fertilizer from Fur - take that excess fur, throw it in the Wood Composter, and make some plant food!
 * Recipe cost reductions for various T4 crafting stations and items (mostly less Electronics)
 * New recipes for Composite Paste to use Ingots instead of ore (in case you already smelted it all)

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased
-* New meats drop chance increased from 10% to 25%
+* Meat drop chance increased from 10% to 50%
+* NEW! - some animals have a rare chance to drop items beyond their typical resources!

 **FOOD BUFFS: (included in FHComplete and FHFoodBuffs)**
 * Buffs that were 600sec are now 900sec